 CEB Manual (see Requirement 2).
 After reading the sections of the CE Administrator Tutorial and the CEB Required Practices, each new CE Administrator is required to complete the CE Administrator Tutorial quiz and the CEB Requirements quiz.
 In the year prior to each provider’s 5-Year

 Review, the CEA will be required to re-read the CEB Requirements and retake the CEB Requirements quiz.
 Please see the roles and responsibilities of a CE Administrator (CEA) and CE Content Consultant outlined in the

 Who can offer courses for ASHA CEUs?

-Please note that you, as a Provider, do not award ASHA CEUs.
-The CEB awards ASHA CEUs upon receipt of the Activity Report Form and participant forms from you.
-In addition, ASHA CEUs are awarded only to those participants who are active users of the CE Registry.
+Please note that your organization, as an ASHA CE Provider, does not award ASHA CEUs.
+The CEB awards ASHA CEUs upon receipt of the Course/Offering Report Form and Participant Forms from you.

 What course content is appropriate for ASHA CEUs?

 Only courses, or sessions within courses, related to one or more of the following: